Why did the state of Hawaii change the age requirement for kindergarten enrollment?

 Any child who is five years of age as of July 31, 2016 must enroll in kindergarten.

-My child was not five years of age on July 31, 2015, but attended kindergarten at an accredited private school or accredited kindergarten program.
-Can I enroll my child in first grade in the 2016-17 school year?
+My child was not five years of age on July 31 of the school year, but attended kindergarten at an accredited private school or accredited kindergarten program.
+Can I enroll my child in first grade the next school year?

 The principal will make the final decision on grade placement based on a review of the student's transcript, report card or other school documents.